-Capital is one of the key measures of the Bank and the Board sets capital risk appetite.
-In order to avoid breaching a regulatory capital measure, a Board Buffer of additional capital is imposed above the regulatory threshold.
-This Buffer is designed to, and may be, utilised in a controlled manner when required at the discretion of the Board.
+Capital is one of the key measures of the Bank.
+The Board sets capital risk appetite for a variety of key metrics.
+In order to avoid breaching a regulatory capital measure, a Board buffer of additional capital requirement is imposed above the regulatory threshold.
+This buffer is designed to and may be utilised in a controlled manner when required at the discretion of the Board.

-Capital risk is particularly important for a growing bank to support lending and investment into new capabilities, as such Atom will require more capital from time to time.
-Atom is currently loss making and continues to work with existing and new equity investors to secure funding for future growth, execute the current strategy and move towards profitability.
+Capital risk is particularly important for a growing bank to support lending and investment into new capabilities; as such Atom will require more capital from time to time.
+Atom is currently loss making and continues to work with existing and new equity investors to secure new capital issuance for future growth, execute the current strategy and move towards profitability.